dorymill/MetrologyAutomation/README.md

 # MetrologyAutomation

-Python OOP Framework containg the core set of SCIPI commands required to develop calibration applications
+Python OOP Framework containing the core set of SCIPI and HPIB commands required to develop calibration applications

 --------------------------------------------------------------------------------------------------